 A Coverdell ESA, formerly known as an Education IRA, is a tax-advantaged savings vehicle designed to help parents pay for the educational expenses of a child under the age of 18.
 It offers several benefits, but it’s not the only option out there.
 We’ll discuss the pros and cons of a Coverdell ESA to help you decide if it’s the right move for you and your family.
-If you need some hands-on help in planning to save for your child’s education, check out SmartAsset’s financial advisor matching tool to get paired up with an expert who suits your particular needs.
+If you need some hands-on help in planning to save for your child’s education, check out SmartAsset’s financial advisor matching tool to get paired up with advisors who serve your area.

 Coverdell ESA Benefits